 Along with the countless other changes we undergo during our transition from childhood to adolescence, we find ourselves more drawn to our peers than ever before.
-Whatever connections we’ve built with our parents or guardians get tested because they too have difficulty coping with our transition.
+Whatever connections we’ve built with our parents or guardians get tested because they, too, have difficulty coping with our transition.

 We tend to lean towards those we know understand, those who are also going through the transition.
 We develop personal relationships with those who share our interests, including young people of the opposite gender.

-If you or someone you know is struggling with these addictions throughout the transition from childhood into adolescence, we at Rehab After School offer outpatient services specifically designed to help overcome a variety of emotional struggles.
+If you or someone you know is struggling with these addictions throughout the transition from childhood into adolescence, we at Rehab After Work offer outpatient services specifically designed to help overcome a variety of emotional struggles.
 Contact us at (610) 644-6464 for more information.